openshift/origin/docs/proposals/central-segmented-registry.md

 **Image Scans**

-As we look towards implementing integrated image scanning, the central registry cluster is a good candidate for running the scanning workloads.
+As we look towards implementing integrated image scanning, the central registry cluster is a good candidate for running scanning workloads that check for vulnerabilities at the registry.

-## Use Case

-**Central Registry Serving multiple OpenShift clusters with environment segmentation**

-Customer has requested a single registry to serve a global user base.
-This central registry serves multiple OpenShift clusters serving lifecycle environments test, UAT, production.
-Images are to be logically segmented by environment.
-For example, an image in the test environment should never be deployed in production.

-The global registry is a separate OpenShift cluster.
-This cluster has three actual deployments of the docker registry, each with its own service endpoint and route.
-Each registry environment is in a separate project namespace and is therefore referenced by unique route.
-Imagestreams are created in the projects they are desired in.

-        <registry_service_environment>/<project>/<image>:<tag>
-In this example there are three namespaces (test, uat, prod) each with a "registry" service and corresponding registry pod.
-The "app" imagestream is in project "myproject".

-        test-registry.example.com/myproject/app:v1.1.2
-        uat-registry.example.com/myproject/app:v1.1.1
-        prod-registry.example.com/myproject/app:v1.1.0

 ## Background